iCliniq Logo

 Hello doctor,

 I have low-grade inflammatory arthritis.
-I have awful joint pain but minimal swelling and occasional slight inflammation in blood tests.
+I have awful joint pain, but minimal swelling and occasional slight inflammation in blood tests.
 The RA test is negative.
-Systemic steroid injection gives massive improvement.
+Systemic steroid injection gives a massive improvement.
 My consultant started me on Arava recently.
 At the same time, I have been weaning myself off Tramadol after being put on this irresponsibly by a pain consultant.
-Within a couple of days of starting Arava, a background headache began and a few days ago this reached an agonizing peak.
+Within a couple of days of starting Arava, a background headache began, and a few days ago, this reached an agonizing peak.
 The only thing that helped was Aspirin.
-My BP was raised and my Lisinopril has now been doubled.
+My BP was raised, and my Lisinopril has now been doubled.
 I stopped the Arava.
 My current medications are Lisinopril, Simvastatin, Omeprazole, and Duloxetine.
 The headache is better but still in the background.
 So, I have the double issue of this and stopping Tramadol.
 My question is - Is the headache caused mostly by the Arava?
-And how long should I wait before seeing GP again?
+And how long should I wait before seeing the GP again?
 My BP is much better.
 I stress I am prone to migraines in any case.

 Hello,